-Once you get into your 90s, your chances of living longer increase pretty sharply – if you live that long you’ve outlived lots of your peers and must be made of strong stuff, so your chances of keeping going a bit longer pick up.
+The observant reader will notice that, once you get into your 90s, your chances of living longer increase pretty sharply – if you live that long you’ve outlived lots of your peers and must be made of strong stuff, so your chances of keeping going a bit longer pick up.

 So what does this mean?
 It means your money has to last a lot longer than you might be thinking.

 For a long time, retirement savers have been encouraged to reduce exposure to riskier assets once they enter retirement and move into safer defensive assets, like government bonds.
 However, such an overly cautious approach will increase the chances that your money runs out while you are still alive.

 For many investors, the only way they will have a chance that their money lasts long enough will be by maintaining some exposure to riskier investments, like the stock market, for longer.
 This will introduce additional variability in the value of a retirement savings account, which may make savers feel uncomfortable at times.

 However, risk can be mitigated by spreading investments across a number of asset classes.
 The alternative, an increased likelihood of outliving one’s savings, is even less palatable.

 Perhaps counterintuitively, while excessive risk is dangerous, excessive caution is no better.